honeyzuzu/Quantum-Proj-Pt2/README.md

 - **US Equities**: Represented by the *S&P 500 Index*.
 - **International Equities**: Represented by the *MSCI ACWI ex US Index*.
 - **Global Fixed Income**: Represented by the *Bloomberg Global Aggregate Index*.

+We may use alternate investments in the future.

 ---